dhbalaji/docusauras-dhbalaji-blog/src/pages/quotes/index.md

 Regret minimization framework: when I am 80 yrs old will I regret doing______or regret not doing____?Most people late in life have more regrets about things they didn't try.
 Jeff Bezos

 The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.
 George Bernard Shaw

 Change is the universal constant that allows you to get the most out of living and learning.

 If you fail at least you failed, and risk being wrong.
-Life is about grand experiments...having the guts
+Life is about grand experiments...having the guts.

-Lifehacker;20/80 focused, minimum effective dose, lifestyle designer, bucket list fanatic
+Lifehacker;20/80 focused, minimum effective dose, lifestyle designer, bucket list fanatic.

-I am a learning addict
+I am a learning addict.

 The kind of food our minds devour will determine the kind of person we become.
 John Stott

 #1 reason for failure; stop learning, stop growing, stop experimenting

-Experiment relentlessly
+Experiment relentlessly.

 Take massive action!